The Liberation archive

 3. Liberation (Incorporating Movement for Colonial Freedom).
 Constitution, 1972

-4. A description of the material at SOAS Library is available online.
+4. A description of the material at SOAS Library is available via its online archive catalogue.
 There is also a deposit of Fenner Brockway's own papers at the Churchill Archives Centre in Cambridge.

 5. Included in this donation were two interesting letters to Tony Gilbert from Carl Geiser, author of 'Prisoners of the Good Fight', concerning a reunion trip for veterans in 1988.